Important Alert:

 | Aspect | Traditional SEO | LLM SEO |

 | Query Handling | Search engines render a ranked list of web pages in response to a query.
-Users browse links and select based on credibility and relevance. | LLMs provide direct, conversational answers without showing links.
+Users browse links and select based on credibility and relevance. | Many LLM platforms provide direct answers and may also include source links, citations, or recommended websites depending on the platform.
 Users often stay within the AI interface, making inclusion in the model’s internal knowledge base more valuable than ranking. |

 | Content Selection | Google ranks pages based on quality, backlinks, keyword usage, and user behavior.
 Visibility depends on satisfying these algorithmic requirements. | LLMs synthesize content from a broad set of sources (websites, PDFs, public repos, prior training data).
 Clarity, semantic accuracy, and presence in reputable sources are key.
 Focus is on being cited and relevant in AI responses rather than ranking. |